analondhe/Recipe-Generator-LLMchatbot/README.md

 # Recipe Generator Chatbot🧑🏼‍🍳🥑

 Welcome to the Recipe Generator Chatbot repository!
-This project utilizes the Llama2 model 🦙, LangChain 🔗, and Streamlit👑 to create an interactive and engaging chatbot that generates recipes based on user preferences.
+This project utilizes the Falcon model 🦅, LangChain 🔗, and Streamlit👑 to create an interactive and engaging chatbot that generates recipes based on user preferences.

 ## Introduction

 The Recipe Generator Chatbot 🤖 is designed to assist users in finding and creating delicious recipes tailored to their preferences.
-It leverages the Llama2 model 🦙 for natural language understanding, LangChain 🔗 for recipe generation, and Streamlit 👑 for the user interface.
+It leverages the Falcon model 🦅 for natural language understanding, LangChain 🔗 for recipe generation, and Streamlit 👑 for the user interface.

 ## Features